 Establishing healthy stress management practices now also will benefit you in the long run.
 There will be times throughout your years in medical school, in residency, and as a practicing physician that are likely to be stressful and taxing.
 Learning skills and coping mechanisms now will help you in the future.

 What if I’m stressed about the cost of financing medical school?

 The costs of financing a medical education and concerns about repaying your education debt can be stressful; however, arming yourself with knowledge about paying for medical school and learning about repayment plans can help alleviate some of that stress.
 There are federal loan programs that allow you to borrow for the costs of your medical education and there are various repayment plans and loan forgiveness options that can make repayment manageable.
-The AAMC’s With the help of your medical school’s financial aid office and the AAMC’s FIRST program, you can create a plan to finance your education and plan for loan repayment.
+The AAMC’s FIRST program provides information about these programs and plans and can guide you.
+With the help of your medical school’s financial aid office and the AAMC’s FIRST program, you can create a plan to finance your education and plan for loan repayment.

 What if I feel like I’m in over my head?